uqwhua/TrjPrivacy/README.md

 # TrjPrivacy
 TKDE'22: A Survey and Experimental Study on Privacy-Preserving Trajectory Data Publishing (accepted by TKDE in May 2022)

-## Compared models
+## Compared Models
-- formal models
+- Formal models
-  - k-anonymity based: W4M [1], GLOVE [2], KLT [3]
+  - k-anonymity models: W4M [1], GLOVE [2], KLT [3]
-  - differential privacy based: DPT [4], AdaTrace [5]
+  - differential privacy models: DPT [4], AdaTrace [5]
-- ad-hoc models
+- Ad-hoc models
   - mixzone [6]
   - dummy [7]

-## Source codes
+## Source Codes
-Thanks for some authors kindly providing the public-available runable program or the code:
+We would like to thank some authors for kindly providing the publicly-available runable source code:
 - [W4M](https://kdd.isti.cnr.it/W4M/)
 - [AdaTrace](https://github.com/git-disl/AdaTrace)
 - DPT: we obtained it from the authors but don't have the right to make it public here.